The Jazz Singer (1980 film): Shooting

 Filming was finally able to commence on January 7, 1980, though problems immediately started again.
 Diamond — who was making his acting debut — struggled in his transition from performing to acting.
 Furie attempted to relax Diamond by using improvisation which had worked with Diana Ross on Lady Sings the Blues but this method did not work with Diamond.
 EMI also were unhappy at Furie's technique of using multiple cameras.

 "I really think that Neil was just a regular guy scared to death to be acting in his first film," said Arnaz.
 Raffin decided to leave the project.
 She was paid $225,000 and was replaced by Arnaz.
-The location had to shift to New York because Arnaz was appering in They're Playing Our Song on Broadway.
+The location had to shift to New York because Arnaz was appearing in They're Playing Our Song on Broadway.